artart222/CodeArt/README.md

 <a id="installation"></a>
 ## :construction: Install CodeArt easily

-For installing CodeArt you must have python3 and pip3.
+To install CodeArt you must have python3 and pip3 installed.

 🐧 On linux:
 ```bash